-Mineral reserves have been established on the Hugo North Extension deposit at Lookout Hill.
-Mineral resources have been outlined on the Hugo North Extension and Heruga deposits at Lookout Hill and the Ann Mason and Blue Hill deposits in Nevada.
+Mineral reserves have been established on the Hugo North Extension deposit in Mongolia.
+Mineral resources have been outlined on the Hugo North Extension and Heruga deposits in Mongolia and the Ann Mason and Blue Hill deposits in Nevada.
 Unless and until mineral reserves are established in economically exploitable quantities on a deposit, and the property is brought into commercial production, Entrée cannot earn any revenues from operations on that deposit or recover all of the funds that it has expended on exploration.